-- Part I APA 7 One Page Guide and Practice Questions - Part II Source Journal - Part III Brainstorming Topics - For Part I, you will need to create a separate file for the guide, practice questions, and key. - For Part II-III, you will type your responses within this word document.
+- Part I APA 7 Guide and Practice Questions

+- Part II Source Journal

+- Part III Brainstorming Topics

+For Part I, you will need to create a separate file for the guide, practice questions, and key.

+For Part II-III, you will type your responses within this word document.
 Do not delete or change the provided template.
 For printing purposes, there is no need to print the directions on page 1 of this document.
 You should print and submit the pages for Part II and Part III.

-Part I: APA 7 One Page Guide and Practice Questions
+Part I: APA 7 Review Guide and Practice Questions

-In this assignment, you will create a comprehensive APA 7 one-page guide that highlights the 10 most important aspects of your assigned APA 7 criteria (See Below).
-The purpose of the one-page guide is to provide a concise overview of the essential aspects of APA 7.
+In this assignment, you will create a comprehensive APA 7 review guide that highlights the most important aspects of each APA 7 criteria (See Below).
+The purpose of the guide is to provide a concise overview of the essential aspects of APA 7.
 The concise nature of the guide aims to give the reader key information and skills needed to apply APA style.
 Investigate common misconceptions or mistakes made using this style.

-Next, you will develop 10 - 15 practice questions to accompany your APA 7 guide, designed to reinforce understanding and application of APA style.
-The one-page guide should be organized, accurate, free of spelling errors, and visually appealing.
-Be creative - feel free to use any digital design applications; keep in mind you will need to be able to print this document.
+Next, you will develop 10 practice questions to accompany your APA 7 guide, designed to reinforce understanding and application of APA style.
+The guide should be organized, accurate, free of spelling errors, and visually appealing.
+Be creative - feel free to use any digital design applications, such as Canva; keep in mind you will need to be able to print this document.
+Also, keep in mind that your peers will actually complete these practice questions, so ensure that the questions and answers are accurate.
 The practice questions should provide clear instructions for each exercise and leave space for students to complete their answers.
 Be sure the practice questions cover the aspects of your assigned criteria and promote practical application.
 Do not forget to include a key to the practice questions.

-Assigned APA 7 Criteria by Last Name:
+APA 7 Criteria :